Who to live with?

 Lots of students live in South Manchester in areas with good transport links to the Universities such as Fallowfield, Rusholme or Victoria Park but there are plenty of other areas that are popular with students.

 Please see our Area Guide for more information.

 How far will you be from bus, tram and cycle routes?
 Oxford Road and Upper Brook Street have regular bus services to the Universities and the City Centre.
-Oxford Road Station is the nearest train station to the Oxford Road University Campuses for The University of Manchester and Manchester Metropolitan University.
-The nearest tram stop is St Peter's Square.
+The nearest train station to the Oxford Road University Campuses for The University of Manchester and Manchester Metropolitan University is Oxford Road Station.
+Whilst the nearest tram stop is St Peter's Square.

 Our standards are much higher than the requirements of other accommodation websites because we only want students to rent from good landlords and agents.
 Make sure they are accredited by Manchester Student Homes.

 Try to go to property viewings as a group and be aware of your own personal safety.
 Make sure someone knows where you are and take your phone with you.
 Think about how safe the area feels.
-Would you feel safe at night, walking alone?
+Would you feel safe night walking alone?